A financial institution that processes card transactions on behalf of a merchant.

 An Institution that issues a credit or debit card to a cardholder (person or business).
 This could be a bank, building society or credit union.

-Also known as a PDQ machine, Chip and PIN machine, card terminal and card reader, our card machines take payment from a registered payment card or Contactless device.
+Our Card Machines, also known as PDQ machines, Chip and PIN machines, card terminals and card readers take payment from a registered payment card or Contactless device.
 By interacting with the card or device by tapping, inserting or swiping, the machine will transfer the payment quickly and securely to the merchant account.

 A network created by a card association brand like MasterCard and Visa, which banks can join to issue cards to its clients.